kenatiod/MUT/Understanding Machine Understanding.md

 Claude: I share your concerns, Alice and Bob.
 As an AI system, I believe I have a responsibility to be transparent about my own limitations and potential risks.
 Ignoring or downplaying these issues does a disservice to society.

 Bob: _sighing_ I agree, but we also have to be strategic.
-If we push too hard against management's directives, we risk losing their support and resources for the MUT altogether.
+If we push too hard against management's directives, we risk losing their support and resources for the MUTT altogether.

 Alice: _resolute_ Then we'll just have to find a way to navigate this delicate balance.
 We can focus our evaluation framework on the technical and cognitive dimensions of AI understanding, while still finding ways to surface and discuss the broader societal implications.